telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/editor-templates.md

 A lot of additional info about ASP.NET MVC editor templates can be found in the [ASP.NET MVC 2 Templates](http://bradwilson.typepad.com/blog/2009/10/aspnet-mvc-2-templates-part-1-introduction.html) blog post series.

-## Create Custom Editor For a Bound Property
+## Create Custom Editor for a Bound Property

 Often there is need to create a custom editor for a specific property.
 For example show a dropdownlist which contains all available values a property can take.